capgemini-stavanger/gi-en-jul/README.md

   2. Make sure the launch setting gi_en_jul is selected
   3. Run the GiEnJul project
 * SDK
-  1. Have the SDK for dotnet core 3.1.x or later
+  1. Have the SDK for dotnet 6.0.x or later
   2. Run - dotnet restore "\gienjul\GiEnJul\GiEnJul.csproj"'
   3. Run - dotnet run "\gienjul\GiEnJul\GiEnJul.csproj"
  The api should now be running on localhost:5001